Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

 ### 2. Reactive Streams Frameworks for Java/JVM

-Reactive Streams frameworks implement the Reactive Streams Standard for specific programming languages.
-[RxJava](https://github.com/ReactiveX/RxJava) ([ReactiveX](http://reactivex.io/) for JVM) was the basis of past Azure Java SDKs, but will not be going forward.
+A Reactive Streams framework implements the Reactive Streams Standard for specific programming languages.
+The [RxJava](https://github.com/ReactiveX/RxJava) ([ReactiveX](http://reactivex.io/) for JVM) framework was the basis of past Azure Java SDKs, but will not be going forward.

 [Project Reactor](https://projectreactor.io/) or just *Reactor* is the Reactive Programming framework being used for new Azure Java SDKs.
 The purpose of the rest of this document is to help you get started with Reactor.